ale627/ale627.github.io/_posts/2017-10-11-self-driving.markdown

 Kinda looking forward to their debut, kinda not.
 I'm afraid the future will be frustrating too, but in a different way, where all our cars are unwilling to just scoot ahead.

 Check out [this Fortune article][fortune] about how Google is humanizing their cars.

+I have heard the theory that blockchain will enable self-driving cars to have their own ledger, and be incentivized to seek out gas, provide cheaper rates, etc. in pursuit of capital accumulation.
+In this case, I am sure these cars won't be "shy."